Skip to content

 ARTISTIC AND CREATIVE

-If those images actually represent only a small percent of the entire reportage, they are often the ones that photographers are proud to exhibit.
+If those images represent only a small percentage of the entire reportage, they are often the ones photographers are most proud to exhibit.
+Those are usually staged portraits of the bride and the groom.

-Most of the time I use additional lights (such as flashes of color gel) in order to create a different atmosphere.
-The goal is to showcase your relationship into an aesthetic composition.
+Creative images can be done during the preparation and in the evening.
+Most of the time, I use additional lights (such as flashes of color gel) in order to create a different atmosphere.

 #2